theodi/synthetic-data-tutorial/README.md

 Sure!
 Let's go.

+---

 ## Overview

+In this tutorial you are aiming to open A&E data.
+However, this data obviously contains some sensitive personal information about people's health and can't be openly shared.
+By removing and adapting identifying information in the data we can greatly reduce the risk that patients can be re-identified.

+The practical steps involve:

+1. Create an A&E admissions dataset which will contain personal information.
+2. Run some anonymisation steps over this dataset to generate a new dataset with much less re-identification risk.
+3. Take this pseudoanonymous dataset and generate multiple synthetic datasets from it which reduces the re-identification risk even further.
+4. Analyse the synthetic datasets to see how similar they are to the original data and if they're still useful.

+You may be wondering, why can't we just do synthetic data step?
+If it's synthetic and doesn't contain any personal information?
+Not exactly.
+Patterns picked up in the original data and transferred to the .
+This is especially true for outliers - for instance if

+## Credit to others

 This tutorial is inspired by the [NHS England and ODI Leeds' research](https://odileeds.org/events/synae/) in to creating a synthetic dataset from their hospitals accident and emergency admissions.
 Please do read about their project, as it's really interesting and great for learning about the trade-offs in creating synthetic data.

-Just to be clear, we're not using their exact data, but create our own simplified version of it.
-One, it's easier to learn this way and, two, we of course don't have access to original, highly sensitive A&E data.
+Just to be clear, we're not using their exact data, but create our own simple mock version of it.
+We, of course, don't have access to the NHS's highly sensitive A&E data!

-In this tutorial you will:

-1. Create an A&E admissions dataset which will contain personal information.
-2. Run some anonymisation steps over this dataset to generate a new dataset with much less re-identification risk.
-3. Take this pseudoanonymous dataset and generate multiple synthetic datasets from it.
+Also, the synthetic data generating library we use is [DataSynthetizer](https://homes.cs.washington.edu/~billhowe//projects/2017/07/20/Data-Synthesizer.html) and comes as part of this codebase.
+It's an excellent piece of software and their research is well worth checking out.

+---

-### Setup
+## Setup

 First, make sure you have [Python3 installed](https://www.python.org/downloads/).